Chainflow/oasis-mission-control/INSTRUCTIONS.md

 To create telegram bot and to configure tg_bot_token and tg_chat_id, one can follow the below steps.

 - In the first step search for `@BotFather` , go to that chat and click on start.
-- Then do `/newbot` and the bot will respond, just follow those instcructions to create a bot.
+- Then enter `/newbot` and the bot will respond, follow those instructions to create a bot.
 - From `example 3` you can observe tg_bot_token which is marked, and also to go to the bot chat click on the `Testing_intro_bot`.

 | example 1     | example 2      | example 3      |
 |------------|-------------|-------------|
 | <img src="https://github.com/Chainflow/oasis-mission-control/blob/implementation/images/start.jpg" width="230"> | <img src="https://github.com/Chainflow/oasis-mission-control/blob/implementation/images/new_bot.jpg" width="250"> | <img src="https://github.com/Chainflow/oasis-mission-control/blob/implementation/images/bot_created.jpg" width="250"> |

-- To know your telegram chat id, search for `@my_id_bot` then you can find bot with name `What's my ID`.
+- To know your Telegram chat id, search for `@my_id_bot` then you can find bot with name `What's my ID`.
 - Use this bot to get your personal ID or add it to any group to see its ID.
 Then that will become your tg_chat_id .

 ## Feedback and Questions